-Incarceration Trends: This Vera tool can be used for reference and measurement by justice system stakeholders and others looking to understand how their county uses jail and prison incarceration and how it compares to others over time.
+Incarceration Trends: This Vera tool can be used for reference by justice system stakeholders and others looking to understand how their county uses jail and prison incarceration, and how it compares to others over time.

 Bureau of Justice Statistics (BJS)

-Arrests Calculator: This tool allows users to generate tables and graphs on estimated national arrest volumes and reported agency arrest volumes.
-Data span from 1980-2016 and can be parsed by age, sex, race, and offense type.
+Arrests Calculator: This tool allows users to generate tables and graphs of estimated national arrest volumes and reported agency arrest volumes.
+The data spans from 1980 to 2016 and can be parsed by age, sex, race, and offense type.

-NVAT: The National Crime Victimization Survey Analysis Tool (NVAT) allows users to examine estimated victimization volumes, generated from national survey data.
-Data span from 1993-2016 and can be parsed by region, offense type, and whether or not the experience was reported to the police.
-Data from NVAT are featured in Arrest Trends.
+NVAT: The National Crime Victimization Survey Analysis Tool allows users to examine estimated victimization volumes generated from national survey data.
+Data spans from 1993 to 2016 and can be parsed by region, offense type, and whether the experience was reported to the police.
+Data from NVAT is featured in Arrest Trends.

-Crime Data Explorer: This interactive tool allows users to view up-to-date estimated (national and state) and reported (agency) level UCR and NIBRS crime data.
-Data span from 1995-2016 and can be parsed by offender and victim age, sex, race, ethnicity, and offense type.
+Crime Data Explorer: This interactive tool allows users to view up-to-date estimated (at the national and state levels) and reported (at the agency level) UCR and NIBRS crime data.
+Data spans from 1995 to 2016 and can be parsed by offender and victim age, sex, race, ethnicity, and offense type.
 Users can also download bulk datasets.

 Crime in the United States: Each year, the FBI publishes a series of tables and reports on aggregate UCR data.
-Of particular relevance to police enforcement and arrests, annual tables are provided on topics including: Persons Arrested, Arrests for Drug Abuse Violations, Clearances, and Offenses Known to Law Enforcement Tables.
+Annual tables on the following topics are of particular relevance to policy enforcement and arrests: persons arrested, arrests for drug abuse violations, clearances, and offenses known to law enforcement.
 Data from several of these tables are featured in Arrest Trends.

-ICPSR: The University of Michigan’s Inter-university Consortium for Political and Social Research (ICPSR) archives detailed UCR data series, including UCR Arrests by Age, Sex, and Race; UCR Offenses Known and Clearances by Arrest; UCR: County-Level Detailed Arrest and Offense Data; and Law Enforcement Agency Identifiers Crosswalk.
-Data from each of these series are featured in Arrest Trends.
+ICPSR: The University of Michigan’s Inter-university Consortium for Political and Social Research archives detailed UCR data series, including UCR arrests by age, sex, and race; UCR offenses known and clearances by arrest; UCR county-level detailed arrest and offense data; and law enforcement agency identifiers crosswalk.
+Data from each of these series is featured in Arrest Trends.

 National Center for Health Statistics’ Bridged-Race Population Estimates: This resource provides census population estimate data, parsed by age, sex, race, and ethnicity.
-The Center for Disease Control and Prevention makes these data available from 1990-2016; Woods and Poole Economics houses these data from 1969-1990.
+The Centers for Disease Control and Prevention make this data available from 1990 to 2018; Woods and Poole Economics houses this data from 1969 to 1990.